DuoStream/Duo/README.md

 6. Start Moonlight on your Steam Deck OLED in game mode, enable HDR in the settings, and pair it to your Duo instance by entering the pairing PIN via its Sunshine web admin panel.

 # Known issues and workarounds

+## Windows 10 host instances won't auto-adjust their display configuration
+This is a known IddCx remote driver limitation on Windows 10.

+You can either upgrade to Windows 11 23H2+, which doesn't have this issue, or connect to your instance via Moonlight, and **Sign Out** of your user profile via the instance's Windows start menu.

+Doing so will restart the IddCx remote driver, which, in turn, will reset the instance's display configuration to match that of the last connected Moonlight client.

 ## HDR support requires a one-time post-install host system reboot to start functioning
 Duo incorporates HDR functionality through Microsoft's new IddCx 1.10 interface, which gets enabled as part of Duo's installation process.